sequenceiq/blog-test/source/_posts/2015-02-02-cluster-extensions-with-cloudbreak-recipes.markdown

 ## Future improvements

 This feature is *just a preview* in its current state, there are a few important parts that are missing.
 The most important one is that the plugins are currently installed and executed in all of the `ambari-agent` containers, but there are scenarios where it is not needed or not good at all.
 Consider the case where you’d like to add a JAR to HDFS - it should be run on only one of the nodes.
-It is also possible that a script should be executed only on a set of nodes, typically the nodes in a hostgroup.
+It is also possible that a script should be executed only on a set of nodes, typically the nodes in a `hostgroup`.
 This means that the API will probably change in the next few weeks, but then we’ll update our blog too.

 There are a few more things that you can expect to be implemented in the long run:

 - install plugins from private sources too along public Github repositories
 - validate required properties when creating a new recipe

 If you have any comments, questions or feature requests about this topic, feel free to create an issue on Cloudbreak’s [Github page](https://github.com/sequenceiq/cloudbreak/issues) or use the comments section below.